 This is one of the drawbacks of using Gmail to share an inbox - it can be challenging to manage your individual team member's permissions.

 Some people don’t understand why they need to go through these steps to create a G Suite shared mailbox.
 They assume that sharing their log-in information with their team would be a much easier way to use Gmail to create a shared mailbox.
 This method may be easier, but it’s definitely not a good option.

 Sharing your password with others is a security risk.
 The more people that have your password, the more likely it is that it will fall into the wrong hands.
 To protect your sensitive data, it’s crucial that you keep your password confidential.

-There’s one main benefit of using a Google Apps shared mailbox: it’s simple.
+There’s one main benefit of using a Google Apps shared mailbox: it’s simple and free.
 Setting up one of these inboxes will only take a few minutes even if you aren’t very tech-savvy.
 Plus, your customer service team already uses Gmail, so they’re already familiar with how it works.
 This means your team won’t need to learn how to use a new program in order to manage their customer service efforts.

 There’s no question that there are countless benefits to creating a shared inbox for your customer service team.
 However, Gmail’s shared inbox product is far from perfect.

 A shared inbox looks and works just like a standard Gmail inbox.
 The standard Gmail set-up may work just fine for an individual account, but it is not ideal when multiple people are using the same inbox.
 Because of this, you may encounter several challenges when using a shared Gmail inbox, including:

 There’s no way to delegate customer requests to specific members of your team using Gmail’s shared inbox.
 As a result, multiple customer service representatives may start working on a request or responding to an email at the same time.